davidcc73/P4-SFC-SDN/README.md

 Go to Home > Dashboards > Import dashboard and upload the Grafana Dashboard .json "INT/grafana/INT statistics.json"

+### Wireshark (Optional)
+To help dissecting INT reports, install wirehsark plugin located at "util/wireshark/P4INT_report_IPV4.lua"<br/>
+into <br/>"/usr/lib/x86_64-linux-gnu/wireshark/plugins/"

+It's limited to a fixed number of hops, but is easy to modify to a different number and to new report's fields.

+Some data is displeyed incorrectly, trust the one printed by the INT collector.

 ### Install Docker Engine
 For Ubuntu the process is different from other distros, so it's recommened to follow the official instruction [here](https://docs.docker.com/engine/install/ubuntu/).